 - entitlements for extension of time to complete the work;

 - where some variation of the work is needed; and

 - right for additional compensation against the head contractor if the head contractor breaches a term of the subcontract.

 It can be difficult to ensure that the head contract and the subcontract set out all of the obligations and entitlements required to fully protect the relevant parties.
 Issues arise where the subcontract does not effectively complement the head contract.
 Simply citing the same contractual terms between the client and the head contractor may not make sense for some provisions or leaving out other important issues that apply solely to the relationship between the head contractor and the subcontractor.

-Matters that arise in a subcontract, but not the head contract, could include:
+Matters that arise in a subcontract, but not the head contract, could include the: